ahmadjawidjami/ArchiveMS/SOW_The Alpha Team.md

 -------------------------
 SOW for Agreement to Perform Consulting Services to Islaah TV
 -------------------------
-Date: March 30, 2013
+Date: March 30, 2013</br>
-Services Performed By: The Alpha Team
+Services Performed By: The Alpha Team</br>
-Services Performed To: Islaah TV
+Services Performed To: Islaah TV</br>

 -------------------------